Office of the Director of Public Prosecutions

 Ministerial and Other Office Holder Staff and Other Legislation Amendment Bill 2018

-This bill gives the Director-General of Premier and Cabinet and the Clerk of Parliament explicit legal power to conduct criminal history checks on staff working in ministerial offices, electorate offices, and the Parliamentary Service.
-It formalises interim procedures that were already in place and aligns with criminal history check powers that exist for other Queensland public servants.
+This bill gives the Director-General of the Department of the Premier and Cabinet and the Clerk of the Parliament explicit legal power to conduct criminal history checks on staff working in ministerial offices, opposition offices, electorate offices, and the Parliamentary Service.
+It formalises interim checking procedures that were already operating since December 2017 and aligns parliamentary staff with the criminal history check framework that already applies to Queensland public servants under the Public Service Act 2008.

 Crime and Corruption and Other Legislation Amendment Bill 2024